SlideRuleEarth/sliderule/docs/rtd/source/api_reference/gedi.rst

 gedi
 =======

-The GEDI Python API ``gedi.py`` is used to access the services provided by the **gedu** plugin for SlideRule.
+The GEDI Python API ``gedi.py`` is used to access the services provided by the **gedi** plugin for SlideRule.
 From Python, the module can be imported via:

 .. code-block:: python